natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/J-8F.md

 * Sufficient payload for occasional ground-attack operations
 * Retained the same, if not better manoeuvrability from J-8B
 * High top speed
+* First-stage afterburner is surprisingly efficient, providing relatively high thrust for minimal fuel consumption

 '''Cons:'''

-* Lacks any form of radar-guided weaponries
+* Lacks any form of radar-guided weaponry
 * Rather large target due to its long airframe
 * Relatively small ammo pool
-* Delta wing design and its size bleeds speed severely in manoeuvres
+* Delta wing design and its size cause severe speed bleeding in manoeuvres
+* Any damage to the tail or rear of the airframe, especially the elevators, can result in the aircraft being very difficult to control or completely disabled

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->